If you’re sat firmly on your seat on the ‘new year new me’ train then we salute you as December turning into January is a great time to embark

 If you’re sat firmly on your seat on the ‘new year new me’ train then we salute you as December turning into January is a great time to embark on new missions, as a new metaphorical life chapter begins.

 And one such change could be the coffee you drink.
 Perhaps you’re looking for that same buzz you get from your local coffee shop, but from the comfort of your own home?
 Or maybe you’d like to devote yourself to a new bean or a lighter roast?
+If you want to roast your coffee on your own you have to check Coffee Bean Roaster for the best coffee roaster to choose.

 We’ve delved into a handful of coffee brands which are doing wonderful things.
 From Chimney Fire which began in a garden shed, to Exhale’s healthy coffee, championing beans from Rubiaceae cherries that are simply bursting with antioxidants.